Hanzhong Travel Guide

 How to Get to Hanzhong

-Hanzhong Airport is 2 kilometers (1.2 miles) southwest of the city proper, only operating flights to and from Xi'an, taking 40 minutes.
+Hanzhong Chenggu Airport is 17 kilometers (11 miles) southwest of the city proper, operating flights from to/from Beijing, Shanghai, Guangzhou, Shenzhen, Hangzhou, Xiamen, Nanjing, Urumqi, Qingdao, Kunming, Lanzhou, Yinchuan, Nantong, Foshan...
 A new airport will be built in Mianxian County in the near future.
-There are also two trains (one from Xi'an Railway Station and the other from Xi'an South Railway Station) to this city, which takes 7-8 hours.
+There are also two trains (one from Xi'an Railway Station and the other from Xi'an South Railway Station) to Hanzhong Railway Station in the city, which takes 7-8 hours.
 Most people go there by bus through Expressway, which is cheap and fast.
 The express bus can be found both in Xi'an Chengnan (South) Coach Station and Chengxi (West) Coach Station.
 The journey is 3.5 hours.

 Thanks for the completion of Xi-Han Expressway, the distance between the two cities is halved, only about three hours needed.
 Buses to city proper can be found in Xi'an West Bus Station in No.92, Zaoyuan Road (East).
 Visitors can get buses to the districts and counties from the Xi'an South Bus Station (Mingdemen Bus Station) in Zhuque Dajie.
 Terminal in the other end is the Hanzhong Express Bus Station in Xinqiao Shizi (Intersection).